Find Affordable College Courses

 50% Women

-The subject specific ed program at CSU awarded 14 master's degrees in 2020-2021.
-About 50% of these degrees went to men with the other 50% going to women.
+For the most recent academic year available, 50% of subject specific ed master's degrees went to men and 50% went to women.
 Nationwide, master's degree programs only see 33% men graduate in subject specific ed each year.
 CSU does a better job at serving the male population as it supports 17% more men than average.

 undefined

-Of the students who received a subject specific ed master's degree from CSU, 71% were white.
-This is typical for this degree on the natiowide level.
-In the subject specific ed master's program at this school, racial-ethnic minorities make up 29% of degree recipients.
-That is 5% better than the national average.*
+In the subject specific ed master's program at this school, racial-ethnic minorities make up 56% of degree recipients.
+That is 32% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Columbus State University with a master's in subject specific ed.